aserto-dev/go-aserto/README.md

 The embedded `*client.Config` acts as a fallback.
 If no configuration is provided for a specific service, the fallback configuration is used.
 If no fallback is provided, the client for that service is nil.

-To create a directory client from configuration, call `Connect(context.Context)` on the config struct:
+To create a directory client from configuration, call `Connect()` on the config struct:

 ```go
 import (